byronrthomas/shocknet/README.md

 1. Create a directory where you like to run from, e.g. `mkdir shocknet`
 2. Download the `.env.template` file in this repo into that directory
 3. Rename it to be `.env`, i.e. `mv .env.template .env`
-4. Edit the `.env` file to update the HOSTNAME, PASSWORD and USERNAME variables to connect to your Tigergraph cloud instance
+4. Edit the `.env` file to update the HOSTNAME, PASSWORD and USERNAME variables to the values needed to connect to your Tigergraph cloud instance

-Then in the same directory, set ShockNet to initialise the graph database for you:
+Run ShockNet to initialise the graph database for you, by running this from the same directory as your `.env` file:

 `docker run -it -v $(pwd)/.env:/usr/src/app/.env --rm --name shocknet byronthomas712/shocknet:latest --initialise`

 This will create the schema, by using the credentials from the `.env` file, and write all of the data into the graph.
 It will also request a secret for accessing the database and write it back to the `.env` file.

-Once this finishes, you will need to use Tigergraph GraphStudio to install queries - see instructions below [Installing queries in GraphStudio], and then return here.
+Once this finishes, you will need to use Tigergraph GraphStudio to install queries - see instructions below [Installing queries in GraphStudio](#installing-queries-in-graphstudio), and then return here.

-Once ShockNet has initialised, and you have installed the queries manually, then you can launch ShockNet, from the same directory:
+Once ShockNet has initialised, and you have installed the queries manually, then you can launch ShockNet, running in the same directory:

 `docker run -it -p 127.0.0.1:9000:5000 -v $(pwd)/.env:/usr/src/app/.env --rm --name shocknet byronthomas712/shocknet:latest`

 This will launch with the webserver running inside the container, available at port 9000, so to launch the